+Mission Statement

-Mission Statement JUCM The Journal of Urgent Care Medicine (ISSN 19380011) supports the evolution of urgent care medicine by creating content that addresses both the clinical pracby creating content that addresses both the clinical prac-tice of urgent care medicine and the practice manage-ment challenges of keeping pace with an ever-changing healthcare marketplace.
-As the Official Publication of the Urgent Care Association and the College of Urgent Care Medicine, JUCM seeks to provide a forum for the exchange of ideas regarding the clinical and business best-prac-tices for nunning an urgent care center.
+JUCM The Journal of Urgent Care Medicine (ISSN 19380011) supports the evolution of urgent care medicine by creating content that addresses both the clinical pracby creating content that addresses both the clinical prac-tice of urgent care medicine and the practice manage-ment challenges of keeping pace with an ever-changing health care materiplace.
+As the Official Publication of the Urgent Care Association and the College of Urgent Care Medicine, IUCM seeks to provide a forum for the exchange of ideas regarding the clinical and business best-prac-tices for running an urgent care ender tices for running an urgent care center.